 Flying and glamour have always gone hand in hand.
 Ever since the first flight attendants took to the skies, all eyes have been on what the girls and boys are wearing.
 From Pucci prints at Braniff, to paper dresses at BOAC, over the years airlines have come up with some iconic looks to style their crews.
 Sadly during the 80’s and 90’s many uniforms went from glam and fabulous, to drab and utilitarian.

 Recently, all this has changed and high-end style and glamour is finally returning for us trolley dollies.
 Uniform designs are now coming from top fashion houses and home-grown design talent, as airlines around the world tirelessly compete to make their girls and boys look their very best.

-Here we take a look at 10 of my favourite cabin crew uniforms that are currently gracing aircraft aisles and airport terminals around the world.
+Here we take a look at 10 of the best cabin crew uniforms that are currently gracing aircraft aisles and airport terminals around the world.

 The stunning pieces, especially for female crew, hark back to the glamorous jet-set era of the 1950’s and 60’s.
 There are a variety of outfits to choose from, including leather gloves and a fabulous scarf, all in the airlines classic blue and red colour scheme.
 Top of the selection has to be the gorgeous fitted dress.
 Offered in either pale or navy blue, adorning the front is an oversized red bow that really sets off the piece, a dress which would not look out-of-place in Carrie Bradshaw’s wardrobe or on a stylish French Mademoiselle, wandering the streets of Paris.